odoodo/Network-Printing/README.md

 from within Mirth on the fly to a network printer w/o having a driver installed locally.

+(of course this little library also works with any java application)

 # Functionality
 Print a pdf document represented by a byte array:
 ```js